-I am delighted to present this Prospectus to you and know you will find it helpful in your decision-making process in joining our Sixth Form in Holy Trinity College.
+I am delighted to present this Prospectus to you and hope you will find it helpful in your decision-making process in joining our Sixth Form in Holy Trinity College.
 Here, you will be joining a successful student body who, not only achieve academically, but who mature into independent and confident young people, with increased responsibility for their own education, and who are ready to become inspirational leaders of the future.

-At Holy Trinity College, we offer a broad curriculum of academic and applied A Levels (aligned with Labour Market Trends) alongside an extensive and ever-increasing range of Enrichment programmes, all of which are designed to support the needs of each individual student for progression to Higher (University) or Further Education, Apprenticeships or to the world of work.
+At Holy Trinity College, we offer a broad curriculum of academic and applied subjects alongside an extensive and ever-increasing range of Enrichment programmes, all of which are designed to support the needs of each individual student for progression to Higher (University) or Further Education, Apprenticeships or to the world of work.
 Our commitment to raising standards and providing opportunities, is facilitated by highly motivated, dedicated and well-qualified subject specialists, as well as high quality Careers advice and guidance.
-The vast range of extra-curricular activities on offer are designed to match student interests, talents and skills, ranging from highly acclaimed musical performances such as Frozen: Disney's West End Musical, to artistic designs, software designers, charity fundraising, student council, mental health ambassadors, e-Sports leaders, Pope John Paul II leaders, support visit to Zambia, literacy & numeracy KS3 peers, business entrepreneurs and so much more.
-Sporting activities play a major role in the College for both girls and boys at U-19 Colleges Level, including MacRory Cup Level, and Ladies U-19 Teams, who have had incredible success.
+The vast range of extra-curricular activities on offer are designed to match student interests, talents and skills, ranging from highly acclaimed musical performances such as Calamity Jane, to artistic designs, software designers, charity fundraising, student council, mental health ambassadors, Pope John Paul II leaders (and a forthcoming visit to Zambia), literacy & numeracy KS3 peers, business entrepreneurs and so much more.
+Sporting activities play a major role in the College for both girls and boys at U-19 Colleges Level, including the prestigious MacRory Level, where we have had incredible success.
 Whatever your choice, every opportunity possible will be afforded to you; to motivate you to 'get involved'; to develop your talents and abilities; to gain confidence; take pride in what you do; and to achieve your full potential.